Chevrolet Camaro (fourth generation): 2000

-Changes for 2000 were also largely cosmetic in nature.
+Changes for 2000 were also largely cosmetic.
 Monterey Maroon Metallic was added as an optional color, similar to the previously available Medium Patriot Red.
-The SS, however, was not available in this color.
+The SS was not available in this color.
 The black exterior color was now renamed Ebony.
 Previously, all V8 powered models had side mirrors painted in this color.
-A new four-spoke steering wheel, as found in other GM models of the time, was introduced to replace the two-spoke steering wheel dating back to the 1993 models.
-New 10-spoke 16-inch wheels became available, but the older 5-spoke wheels were still optional.
+A new four-spoke steering wheel, as found in other GM models of the time, was introduced to replace the two-spoke steering wheel dating to the 1993 models.
+New ten-spoke 16-inch wheels became available, but the older five-spoke wheels were still optional.
 The base models came with 16-inch steel wheels with hubcaps.
 The 231 cuin V6 and the 346 cuin LS1 V8 engines continued with no changes.

 2001

-2001 proved to be the lowest production year for the Camaro with 29,009 units built.
+The 2001 model year was to be the lowest production for the Camaro with 29,009 units.
 This was partially due to production ending earlier than usual to begin work on the 35th Anniversary models commemorating 35 years of the Camaro.
 The Z28 and SS models received the intake manifold from the LS6 engine, used on the Z06 from 2001 to 2004 and the first generation of the Cadillac CTS-V from 2004 to 2005.
 This change also resulted in a revised camshaft profile and removal of the EGR system.
 Chevrolet also introduced a new slave cylinder for the clutch assembly that was superior to the design of previous years, as well as an LS6 clutch in manual models.
 Accordingly, the engine power output was increased to 310 hp for the Z28 and 325 hp for the SS, which also added a power steering cooler.
 SLP Engineering reintroduced the RS model this year, which included rally stripes and stock cold air intake system along with the Z28 take-off exhaust from their SS conversions.